 Phase 1

-The Hastings Public Library has planned a series of summer discussions, lectures and films about the fascinating people who were connected to the couple, many of whom visited the Clarks’ home in our village.
+In summer of 2023, the Hastings Public Library had a series of discussions, lectures and films about the fascinating people who were connected to the Clarks, many of whom visited the couple’s home in our village.
 These included James Baldwin, Dr. Martin Luther King, Jr., and Jackie Robinson.
-For more info on the library’s program of events, click HERE.
-In the fall, the library will also display books on the Drs.
+The library also displayed books on the Drs.
 Clark, their connections to the luminaries of their time, and the impacts of desegregation in the U.S.

 Phase 2